 I've been an investment analyst and financial writer since 2012.
 I hold a Bachelor's degree in Finance from DePaul University, and an MBA in Finance from the University of Notre Dame.
-I also have experience working as a research analyst for a mutual fund.

 I'm an Army veteran and former energy dividend writer for The Motley Fool.
 My goal is to help all people learn how to harness the awesome power of dividend growth investing to achieve their financial dreams, and enrich their lives.
 With 20 years of investing experience, I've learned what works and more importantly, what doesn't, when it comes to building long-term wealth and income streams.
 I'm currently on an epic quest to build a broadly diversified, high-quality, high-yield dividend growth portfolio that:

 1. Pays 6% to 7% yield

-2. Offers 9%-10% annual dividend growth
+2. Offers 10%-11% annual dividend growth

 3. Pays dividends AT LEAST on a weekly, but preferably, daily basis

 Eternal Daily Dividend Growth Endeavor (EDDGE 2.0)